viewflow/viewflow/README.md

 ## Installation

-Viewflow works pith Python 3.7 or greater, and Django 3.1+
+Viewflow works with Python 3.7 or greater, and Django 3.1+

 Viewflow: